microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 Input source for gestures information from the WSA APIs, which gives access to various system supported gestures.

 ##### IInputSource.cs
 Interface for an input source.
-Defines
+An input source is any input mechanism that can be used as the source of user interactions.

 ##### RawInteractionSourcesInput.cs
 Input source for raw interactions sources information, which gives finer details about current source state and position than the standard GestureRecognizer.